BYD Seagull vs Nissan Leaf: Ultra-Affordable EV Showdown - ThinkEV Canada comparison

 Buy the used Nissan Leaf if you are:

-Someone comfortable with used-car inspection and negotiation.
-If you know how to use LeafSpy, can evaluate battery health, and are comfortable negotiating on a private sale or at a dealer, you can find genuine bargains in the used Leaf market.
+• Someone comfortable with used-car inspection and negotiation.
+If you know how to use LeafSpy, can assess a used EV carefully, and are comfortable negotiating on a private sale or at a dealer, you can still find genuine bargains in the Leaf market.

 Buy neither if you: